jdoleary/Spellmasons/docs/TasksCurrent.md

     - explain: remember, vampiree takes heals as pure damage
     - vampire had attack icon while in lava but next turn got out of the lava and didn't attack
     - attack badges block health sometimes
-    - hoisting might not be desireable, what if you want to push then AOE?
-    - Colin Direct Feedback:
-        - some enemies chould shoot walls to blow yoru cover
-        - add moodiness, make it darker
-        - pickup potions
-        - fun figuring out mechanics
-        - felt like rinse and repeat
-        - new to genre
-        - QWERTASDFG for hotkeys
-        - More exciting if archers had a % chance based on distance
-        - physics based env:
-            - drop corpse in lave and have it shoot out lava
-            - bloat gore schrapnel
-                - gore ended up on other characters
-                - gore on them from being next to explosion
-                - gore on walls, leave a mark
-                    - blood trail
-        - fog of war
-        - what if no agro until you got close so you can't just wait for them all to come to you
-        - archer arroes hurt allies as it passes through. % chance. multiple types of archers
 - animated trim path line for archers so it's obvious they'll hit you
-- Lochlan feedback
-    - ding sound design when "leveling up"
-    - purified vampires shouldn't spread bloodcurse
-    - bloodcurse show as 18+18/36
 - Write down Brad's feedback here
     - it should be clear that it rolls spells after you pick
     - Trap pickup radius is too big, you can't squeeze by it (spikes and trap?)